Disc golf: Tees

-A disc golf tee (commonly referred to as a tee box or the box) is the starting position of a hole.
-The PDGA recommends that the tee box be no smaller than 1.2 meters wide by 3 meters long.
+A disc golf tee (commonly referred to as a tee pad, tee box or the box) is the starting position of a hole.
+The PDGA recommends that the tee area be no smaller than 1.2 meters wide by 3 meters long, allowing ample space to run up and release the disc.
 The tee box is usually a pad of concrete, asphalt, rubber, gravel, or artificial turf.
-Some courses have natural turf with only the front of the tee position marked or no tee boxes at all and players begin from a general location based on the course layout.
+Some courses have natural turf with only the front of the tee position marked.
+In rare instances, there are no tee boxes and players begin from a general location based on the course layout.

 Signs

 Established courses have tee signs near each tee position.
 Signs may depict a simple map of the hole including the tee, target, expected disc flight, out-of-bounds areas, water hazards, trees, and mandatory paths.
-Signs typically include the distance to the hole, and par.
+Signs typically include the distance to the hole and par.
 Some courses include a unique name for the hole and may have sponsor logos.
-They are often supplemented with a larger sign near the course entrance which has a map of the entire course.
+Many courses include a larger sign near the course entrance which has a map of the entire course.

 Targets

 Although early courses were played using trees, fence posts, or park equipment as the target, standard disc golf baskets are by far the most common type of target on modern courses.
 Some courses feature tone targets that are designed to make a distinctive sound when hit with a disc.
 Disc golf baskets are constructed with a central pole holding a basket under an assembly of hanging chains.
 When a disc hits the chains, it is often, but not always, deflected into the basket.
-Per PDGA rules, in order to complete a hole with a basket target, the disc must "enter the target above the top of the tray and below the bottom of the chain support, and come to rest supported by the target.
+Per PDGA rules, in order to complete a hole with a basket target, the disc must come to rest supported by the tray or the chains below the chain support.
 There are many different brands of baskets made by numerous manufacturers.